IgniaAustralia/savethebees/README.md

 * provides insights by drawing on a large repository of data
 * operates in near real time
 * is supported by an open community of software developers, academic researchers and industry participants
+---

-For bee industry researchers who need to detect hive disease The Connected Hive is a data collection platform that
+For bee industry researchers who need to detect hive disease the Connected Hive is a data collection platform that
 * automatically collects data from all the hives in an entire region
 * collects experienced beekeepers observations of diseased and healthy hives
 * applies machine learning to seek ways to automatically detect disease